7174Andy/7174Andy.github.io/_portfolio/portfolio-3.md

 The website was constructed by **Django** framework in Python, and the scraping algorithms are based on **BeautifulSoup module** from Python.

+This web scraping algorithm optimized the time to obtain playlist data from Spotify by 75%

 <a href="https://github.com/7174Andy/django_playlist" class="github_btn btn"><i class="fab fa-fw fa-github" aria-hidden="true"></i> GitHub</a>